zante95/Spotify-Song-Popularity-Prediction/README.md

 - https://www.kaggle.com/leonardopena/top50spotify2019
 - https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks

+In order to download them follow the steps:

+1. Make sure your Jupyter Lab instance is up and running.

+2. Go to `localhost:8888`.

+3. Launch a new terminal in Jupyter Lab (File -> New Launcher -> Other -> Terminal).

+4. Go to the workspace folder by running `cd ~/workspace`.

+5. Download the datasets by running `./download-datasets.sh`.

+6. All the CSV files should now be in the `~/workspace/resources` folder.

 ## Folder and file structure

 - `workspace/`: Contains most of our files directly related to our project.

 - `workspace/resources`: Contains the dataset(s) used in our project.

+- `workspace/download-datasets.sh`: Script for downloading the datasets, should be run inide the Jupyter Lab terminal.

 - `docker-compose.yml`: [Docker compose][docker-compose] file that we use for
 spinning up our development environment.

-- `download-resources.sh`: Scripts for downloading the dataset(s).

 - `.gitignore`: [gitignore][gitignore] file to keep our repository clean.
 Please do not modify unless you know what you are doing.

 ## Development